-Table 2 Responsibilities within the partnership during the implementation phase

-Responsibilities LP PPs Continuously monitor project progress (ensure that the project stays on track) Monitor progress of key project elements Deliverables comply with content and quality requirements Milestones are met Cost as budgeted Review and process requests for modifications to the plan Review progress of tasks on partner level Report to the LP/ inform about the progress Inform of the potential risks and problems associated with risks Conduct team reviews (review progress and plan for the next activities) Determine the information needs in the partnership Decide/ discuss how best to communicate information Acquire the necessary information (e.g., through Programme sources) Inform about information needs and discuss them with the LP and the rest of the partnership Regularly exchange status information Present/ discuss plans for next actions, and outline action points Manage modifications (monitor modifications to Document the modifications requested, prioritise modifications that involve the whole partnership Estimate the resources involved Outline the modification - link it to the original plan - highlight deviations Estimate the impact of the one or more project parameters) to implement the modification that involves all relevant partners Inform Programme management, or make a request for a modification Include an alternative solution Provide a description of how the modification requested affects the project resources and outcomes Ensure the approved modifications are incorporated in the project structure and carried out modification on the partner's part of the project, and on the project as a whole Inform and discuss with the LP and the rest of the partnership Communicate (ensure that the project achievements are communicated to the relevant stakeholders) Harmonise key messages used for communication Prepare information and material to be used for communication Communicate project achievements in their networks Prepare and present deliveries and achievements as requested Communicate project achievements in their networks Formal project progress review (ensure that the relevant Programme bodies are kept informed of project progress) Identify what needs to be prepared for the review Allocate tasks in the partnership regarding the provision of information Establish logistics for information flow between the partnership and the Programme Undertake overall project progress review (e.g., against timetables, Undertake progress review (e.g., against timetables, indicators, etc.) Prepare and present status information as requested Identify action items that require attention by management and/or stakeholders
+Table 2 Responsibilities within the partnership during the implementation phase track) Review and process requests for modifications to the plan problems associated with risks Conduct team reviews (review progress and plan for the next activities) Manage modifications (monitor modifications to one or more project parameters) Determine the information needs in the partnership Decide/ discuss how best to communicate information Acquire the necessary information (e.g., through Programme sources) Document the modifications requested, prioritise modifications that involve the whole partnership Estimate the resources involved to implement the modification that involves all relevant partners Inform Programme management, or make a request for a modification Include an alternative solution Provide a description of how the modification requested affects the project resources and outcomes Ensure the approved modifications are incorporated in the project structure and Inform about information needs and discuss them with the LP and the rest of the partnership Regularly exchange status information Present/ discuss plans for next actions, and outline action points Outline the modification - link it to the original plan - highlight deviations Estimate the impact of the modification on the partner's part of the project, and on the project as a whole Inform and discuss with the LP and the rest of the partnership Communicate (ensure that the project achievements are communicated to the relevant stakeholders) carried out Harmonise key messages used for communication Prepare information and material to be used for communication Communicate project achievements in their networks Prepare and present deliveries and achievements as requested Communicate project achievements in their networks Formal project progress review (ensure that the relevant Programme bodies are kept informed of project progress) Identify what needs to be prepared for the review Allocate tasks in the partnership regarding the provision of information Establish logistics for information flow between the partnership and the Programme Undertake overall project progress review (e.g., against timetables, indicators, etc.) Prepare the project periodic reporting and submit to the Programme Undertake progress review (e.g., against timetables, indicators, etc.) Prepare and present status information as requested Identify action items that require attention by management and/or stakeholders